BrainModes/BM.Atlas/README.md

 7. TextMesh Pro - Now included in Unity Game Engine

-Please contact c.langford@brainmodes.com for further help or questions regarding how to build this project from the source code.
+Please contact c.langford    at    brainmodes.com for further help or questions regarding how to build this project from the source code.